redotvideo/docs/scripts/__tests__/README.md

 -   `docs-old/`: Mock Docusaurus docs structure
 -   `docs-new/`: Output Nextra docs structure

+Test fixtures are stored in the `fixtures/` directory and are copied to the test directories during test execution.

 Each test creates sample files in the mock structure, runs the conversion, and then verifies the output.

 ## Adding New Tests